Bloom County

-Bloom County is an American comic strip by Berkeley Breathed which originally ran from December 8, 1980, until August 6, 1989.
-It examined events in politics and culture through the viewpoint of a fanciful small town in Middle America, where children often have adult personalities and vocabularies and where anthropomorphic animals can talk.
+Bloom County is an American comic strip by Berkeley Breathed.
+It originally ran from December 8, 1980, until August 6, 1989.
+It examined events in politics and culture through the viewpoint of a fanciful small town in Middle America, with a mix of human and anthropomorphic animal characters.
+The primary cast includes the adolescent Michael Binkley and Milo Bloom, as well as attorney Steve Dallas and Vietnam War veteran Cutter John.
+Animal characters include Opus the Penguin and Bill the Cat.

 On July 12, 2015, Breathed started drawing Bloom County again, with new strips appearing on his Facebook site on a very irregular basis.
 The first revived strip was published via Facebook on July 13, 2015.

+Renamed "The Bloom County Boys," the strip moved from Facebook to Patreon in 2026 where the full version is available by subscription.

-Breathed won the Pulitzer Prize for Editorial Cartooning in 1987, making him only the second (and so far last) comic strip artist to win a Pulitzer; the other was Garry Trudeau, whose work has influenced Breathed.
+Breathed won the Pulitzer Prize for Editorial Cartooning in 1987, making him only the second (and, to date, last) comic strip artist to win a Pulitzer; the other was Garry Trudeau, whose work has influenced Breathed.